-Alexander Majors was an entrepreneur who played a prominent role in the business of early Kansas City.
-He made his fortune in freighting and co-founded several business ventures, including the Pony Express.
+Alexander Majors was an entrepreneur who played a prominent role in the economic growth of early Kansas City.
+He made his fortune in wagon train freighting and co-founded several business ventures, including the Pony Express.

-In 1858, Majors moved his business and family to Nebraska City.
-The house, as well as several slaves, were left to Majors oldest daughter, Rebecca, and her husband Samuel Poteet, who was also Major’s head wagon master.
-Alexander and Susan later separated and she died in California in 1915.
-Majors died in 1900 and is buried next to his first wife, Katherine, in Union Cemetery.
+In 1858, Majors moved his business, family, and six enslaved individuals to Nebraska City.
+The house, and the remainder of Majors’ slaves, were left to Majors’ oldest daughter Rebecca and her husband Samuel Poteet, who was also Majors’ assistant and head wagon master.